MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The "Service Binding (SVCB) Parameter Registry" defines the namespace for parameters, including string representations and numeric SvcParamKey values.
-This registry is shared with other SVCB-compatible RR types, such as HTTPSSVC.
+This registry is shared with other SVCB-compatible RR types, such as the HTTPS RR.

 ACTION: create and include a reference to this registry.